pjotrp/bioruby-alignment/doc/bio-alignment-design.md

 is that it should be iterable and can be indexed.
 The Column contains no elements, but may point to a list when the alignment is transposed.

+One of the 'features' of this library is that the Column access logic is split out into a separate module, which accesses the data in a lazy fashion.
+Also column state is stored as an 'any object'.
+I.e. a column can contain any state.

 ## Matrix or MSA

 The Matrix consists of a Column list, multiple Sequences, in turn